Bengilman3/Projects/README.md

 The following is a compilation of small projects to demonstrate various skills:

-Machine Learning in Python
+Machine Learning in Python - Various machine learning projects
 * CNN.ipynb: Implemented a convolutional nueral network as well as a fully connected nueral network and compared the results with different parameters
 * Fashion.ipynb:
 * spam_detection1: Used a descision tree classifier to detect spam emails from a large dataset achieving an accuracy of about 93%
 * spam_detection1: Used a random forest classifier to detect spam emails from a large dataset achieving an accuracy of about 97% and comparing the effects of different initializtion settings
 * spam_detection1: Used a support vector machine to detect spam emails from a large dataset achieving a best accuracy of about 99%.
 I also analyzed the effects of various kernel functions and regularization parameters.

-Sports Betting Analysis in Hadoop
+Sports Betting Analysis in Hadoop - An analysis of historical sports betting data
 * Using tools like Hive, Spark and MapReduce, I analyzed a historical MLB dataset containing information about games from the previous few seasons.
 * I found some trends and information that may be useful to sports bettors.

 Climate Change - A collection of machine learning models centered around climate change
 *